Coaching for Accountability

 People know this intuitively.
 They also know that a friend may not actually hold them accountable.
 Part of this process is helping authors solve their barriers, not just accepting their excuses for not doing the work.

 We also know that mirroring is a great way for ADHD individuals to focus.
 This means that if they work in the presence of another person (this can be online), they’ll be more productive.
 So, one way to offer accountability is just to have work sessions.
-The author pays for them ahead of time (so that they don’t get into th habit of canceling/rescheduling) and you both just work on your projects.
+The author pays for them ahead of time (so that they don’t get into the habit of canceling/rescheduling) and you both just work on your projects.

 Or you can do weekly check-ins by videoconference, email, or text.
-The client sets their goals for the week and you check in at predetermined times to ensure they’re staying on target and to help them solves challenges that arise.
+The client sets their goals for the week and you check in at predetermined times to ensure they’re staying on target and to help them solve challenges that arise.

 Building Your Coaching Skills